If you’re the owner of a small business, it’s more than likely that you’re also the CEO. The question we’re exploring here is “should you be?”

-Owning a business does not mean that you should be the CEO also.
-Ownership is basically a legal status.
-It simply means that you hold the company shares.
-On the other hand, CEO is a functional role.
+Business ownership does not automatically mean that you should be the CEO also.
+Ownership is essentially a legal status.
+It simply means that you hold most or all of the company shares.
+On the other hand, CEO is a functional title, with a day-to-day role, duties, and responsibilities.
 The functional org chart has a spot for the CEO, not the owner.

 Try to think of yourself as two different people: one is the owner, the other is the CEO.
 Granted, it is very difficult to objectively assume these two perspectives, but it’s necessary to create clarity about the roles and responsibilities of each position.

-Now, put on your “owner” hat and ask this question: “How is the CEO doing?
+Now, put on your “owner” hat and ask these questions: “How is the CEO doing?
 Has the CEO been able to achieve the goals and objectives for the business set by me, the owner?”
-As the “owner”, are you able to objectively evaluate the CEO’s performance?
-Or are you giving the CEO a pass for not achieving the goals, because the CEO is you?
+As the owner, are you able to objectively evaluate the CEO’s performance?
+Or are you giving the CEO a pass for not achieving the goals, just because the CEO is you?
 Answering this question with gut-wrenching honesty is far from easy.
 But it’s necessary in order to move forward and make the best decisions for yourself and the business.